 - Add ground meat and let it simmer for a while on medium heat.
 Do not forget to stir.
 Set aside.

-- Pour in the beaten egg on the pan.
+- Pour the beaten egg into the pan.
 Flatten the eggplant on top of the egg.

 - Add the ground beef.
 Flatten it on top of the eggplant.